kiboschool/course-pm-and-design/src/lessons/software-team/design-thinking.md

 NO!

-Building something users want is extremely difficult.
-Some of the best companies in the world try and get it wrong.
-Remember Google Glass or…
+Building impactful products is extremely difficult.
+Even the best companies in the world often try and fail.
+Notable examples of technology products that failed to meet their impact include Google Glass,....

-To build products that are valuable to users, we need to focus on those users and deeply understand their needs, desires, and habits.
-In this lesson, we’ll learn to apply the principles of design thinking to product development. **Design thinking is an ideology and methodology for creative, human-centric problem-solving. **
+To build products that make our desired user and business impact, we need to take an approach that is deeply human-centric, i.e., understand thee needs, desires and habits of those for whom we are building.
+One useful tool for doing this is by applying design thinkings.
+In this lesson, we’ll learn to apply the principles of design thinking to product development. **Design thinking is an ideology and methodology for creative, human-centric problem-solving.**

 ## What is Design Thinking?